drifted-in/genopro-core/README.md

 - basic genomaps details
 - basic individual details
 - basic family relation details
+- basic text label details

 ## Parsing options

 There are several parser options available for specific needs:

-- `excludeUntitledGenoMaps` - use `true` to exclude GenoMaps without a title (the GenoMap title is not the name, it can be specified in GenoMap properties, by default it is empty).
+- `untitledGenoMapsExcluded` - use `true` to exclude GenoMaps without a title (the GenoMap title is not the name, it can be specified in GenoMap properties, but by default it is empty).
 This is handy when some stuff needs to be hidden in your report.
 It can be moved to dedicated GenoMaps which titles are left empty.

-- `excludeUnknownIndividuals` - use `true` to parse details about individuals without name.
+- `unknownIndividualsExcluded` - use `true` to exclude individuals without name.

-- `resolveHyperlinks` - use `true` to retrieve hyperlink details (if there are multiple instances of the specific individual on multiple hyperlinked GenoMaps and there is a need to work with this data).
-If the hyperlink points to an untitled GenoMap and the `excludeUntitledGenoMaps` option is set to `true`, the hyperlink is ignored.
+- `hyperlinkedIndividualInstancesDeduplicated` - use `true` to deduplicate individual instances present on multiple GenoMaps, mutually hyperlinked, if there is a need to work with merged data.
+When the `excludeUntitledGenoMaps` option is set to `true` and any individual instance is located on an untitled GenoMaps, its details are ignored.

+- `textLabelsExcluded` - use `true` to exclude text labels.

 - `anonymizedSinceDate` - use specific date, current date or `NULL` to select the desired anonymization mode, see the Anonymization section.

-- `highlightMode` - use `1` for highlighting paternal or `2` for maternal lines, see the Highlighting section.

 ## Anonymization

 In common use cases the original data needs to be anonymized.
-While it can be done after retrieving all data, a basic anonymization is available out-of-the-box.
+While it can be done after retrieving all data, a basic anonymization is available out of the box.

-Currently 2 anonymization modes are available.
-The mode is determined from passed date parameter.
-If date is `NULL` or future date, the anonymization is disabled completely.

-### Suppressing uncertain data
+### Strict mode (skip uncertain data)

-If the specific date in past is provided:
+Set the specific date in the past to ensure:

-- Individuals are kept if deceased or born before the specified date (only if a birth date is known).
-- Parents relations are kept if none of parents is anonymized.
+- only those guaranteed not living individuals on the given date are kept (those without birth and death details are excluded automatically)
-- Children relations are kept if none of children is anonymized.
+- only those parent/child pedigree links are kept if none of family members is anonymized

-### Suppressing date values of living individuals
+### Lenient mode (keep uncertain data but clear dates)

-If the current date is provided, all individuals and families are kept, but date values are cleared for all living individuals.
+Set the current date (year) to ensure:
+- all individuals and their pedigree links are kept, but birth and death dates of those uncertain individuals are cleared.

-## Highlighting

-Highlighting comes in handy in advanced outputs.
-Originally it was intended for visual tracking of certain DNA mutations.
-If specific mutation is shared by multiple individuals and these individuals are linked together in the family tree, we can determine the common ancestor of this mutation.
-Technically these mutations are visualized by unique colors applied to the gender symbol of tested individuals.
-If highlighting is enabled, these colors are spread and combined upstream automatically.
-The final highlighting hints can be then used by renderers to visualize trees accordingly without the need of additional pre-processing.
+### Unrestricted mode (no anonymization)

+Left the parameter unset or set the future date to disable anonymization.

 ## The list of reports based on this library